huynguy-db/arcion-docs/content/docs/references/filter-reference.md

 <dt><code>allow</code></dt>
 <dd>
-A list of columns in the table <code>TABLE_NAME</code> which should be replicated.
-If you don't specify anything, all columns are replicated.
+A list of columns in the table <code>TABLE_NAME</code>.
+These columns undergo replication.
+If you don't specify anything, Replicant replicates all columns.
 </dd>

 <dt><code>conditions</code></dt>
 <dd>
 A predicate for filtering the data while extracting from the source.
-If the source system is an SQL system, you can specify the exact SQL predicate which Replicant should use while extracting data.
-Please note that the same predicate is executed on both the source and target systems to achieve the required end to end filtering of data during replication.
+If the source system supports SQL, you can specify the exact SQL predicate that Replicant uses while extracting data.
+Please note that Replicant executes the same predicate on both the source and target systems to achieve end-to-end filtering of data during replication.
 </dd>

 <dt><code>src-conditions</code></dt>